 - 26% of regular coffee drinkers consume 4+ cups per day

-- Packaged facts reports that in 2013, the capsule/pod dollar sales made up 28% of total coffee sales
+- Packaged facts report that in 2013, the capsule/pod dollar sales made up 28% of total coffee sales

-- In the first 9 months of 2014, US consumers used 30 billion pods
+- In the first nine months of 2014, US consumers used 30 billion pods

 In the UK: